alQemist/EAGIR/erd/README.md

 This solution was just one facet of a larger Enterprise Architecture project undertaken to model and document the business domains and their relationships to the data architecture.

 The Data Dictionary was used as the source of data driving the ERD.
 Whatever the data source the model should be as follows:

+        title: Title of the chart

+        style_option: toggles the style from light to dark modes

+        is_fixed: boolean, all elements are in fixed positions (1) or float (0)

-	   entity:      name of entity (can be singular or plural)
+       data.entity:      name of entity (can be singular or plural)

-	   entity_key:  singular name of entity  (must be singular as its used to create the relationships)
+       data.data.entity_key:  singular name of entity  (must be singular as its used to create the relationships)

-	   entity_id:   unique entity id
+       data.entity_id:   unique entity id

-	   *fixed_x:     x position as a decimal (percentage),
+       data.*fixed_x:     x position as a decimal (percentage),

-	   *fixed_y:     y position as a decimal (percentage),
+       data.*fixed_y:     y position as a decimal (percentage),

-	   physical:    boolean indicator that data is physical or not,

-	   status":     boolean indicator that entity is approved for release,
+       data.status":     boolean indicator that entity is approved for release,

-	   description: description of the data used for tooltips,
+       data.description: description of the data used for tooltips,

-	   items:       array of columns under each entity with these elements delimited by ":"
+       data.columns:       json array of columns under each entity

                 status:boolean indicator that data is approved for release,

-                name:column name
+                column:column name

                 description: column description